The Perfect 10 Day Japan Itinerary for First Time Visitors

 Osaka Aquarium Kaiyukan & Ferris wheel

 If you are an aquarium lover or encounter a rainy day in Osaka, the Kaiyukan Aquarium is the perfect place to visit!
-This is one of the biggest aquariums in both Japan and in the world – it’s so big that you’ll find 2 whale sharks.
+This is one of the biggest aquariums in both Japan and in the world – it’s so big that you’ll find two whale sharks.

 Is 10 days enough to explore Japan?